redox-os/ion/CONTRIBUTING.md

 Now you're ready to submit your work for review!

+## Sumbitting your work for review

+Submitting your work on the Redox OS GitLab server can be done by creating a [merge request (MR)](https://gitlab.redox-os.org/help/user/project/merge_requests/index.md).

+**Important** Make sure you [enable commit edits from upstream members](https://gitlab.redox-os.org/help/user/project/merge_requests/allow_collaboration.md#enabling-commit-edits-from-upstream-members) by clicking the *"Allow commits from members who can merge to the target branch"* checkbox.

 ## Chatroom

 Send an email to [info@redox-os.org](mailto:info@redox-os.org) to request invitation for joining